Prince Buster: Legacy

 The UK ska revival at the end of the 1970s that started with the 2-Tone label from Coventry introduced Campbell's music to a new generation of listeners.
 In 1979 the band Madness released their first single on 2-Tone, a tribute to Campbell called "The Prince".
 The B-side was a cover of the Campbell song "Madness" from which they took their name.
 Their second single, released on the Stiff label ("The Prince" would be the only single released by Madness on the 2-Tone label), was a cover of Campbell's "One Step Beyond", which reached the UK Top 10.

 On their self-titled debut album, the Specials covered "Too Hot" and borrowed elements from Campbell's "Judge Dread" (in the song "Stupid Marriage") and "Al Capone" (in the song "Gangsters").
 The Specials also included a cover of "Enjoy Yourself" on their second album More Specials.

 The Beat covered "Rough Rider" and "Whine & Grine" on their album I Just Can't Stop It.
 Campbell's song "Hard Man Fe Dead" was covered by the U.S. ska band the Toasters on their 1996 album Hard Band For Dead.

 In 2002, electronic duo Mint Royale sampled Prince Buster for their single "Sexiest Man in Jamaica" on their album Dancehall Places.
-In September 2002 the tune was released on David Wood and Neil Claxton's Faith & Hope Records label and debuted at #20 on the UK singles chart.
+In September 2002 the tune was released on David Wood and Neil Claxton's Faith & Hope Records label and debuted at no. 20 on the UK singles chart.

 Filmmaker Nicolas Winding Refn used Campbell's "Ten Commandments Of Man" on the soundtrack of his 2019 television series "Too Old to Die Young".

-The Specials recorded a rebuttal to "Ten Commandments Of Man", also called "10 Commandments", on their 2019 album Encore, criticising the original's outdated representation of women.
+The Specials, with activist and vocalist Saffiyah Khan, recorded a rebuttal to "Ten Commandments Of Man", also called "10 Commandments", on their 2019 album Encore, criticising the original's outdated representation of women.

 Sex Pistols Steve Jones cited Prince Buster as an inspiration in his autobiography Lonely Boy.